DKFZ-ODCF/FastqIndEx/README.md

 ## Features at a glance

-* Support for accessing:
+* Support for:
-  - Local files (either by piped or streamed access)
+  - Local file access (either by piped or streamed access)
-  - Files safely over NFS (using flock(), also with either piped or streamed access)
+  - Safe concurrent file access over NFS (using flock(), also with either piped or streamed access)
   - Files in an S3 bucket (experimental, without locking yet!)
 * Many checks to make sure, that the application does what you expect and runs safely.
 * A number of options to tell the indexer how you like to get things done.
-* Different configurable indexing strategies:
+* A flexible and configurable index size.
-  - Block distance based
-  - Byte distance based (default)
 * Different extraction strategies:
   - Extract a range of records
-  - Extract one of n-segements, where you define the number of segments on the fly.
+  - (Virtually) divide the FASTQ on the fly into n segments and extract one segement of your choice.

 ## License and Contributing